 Pregnancy rates from fertility clinics can be reported more quickly than live birth rates.
 Please see SART for our egg donor success rates.

 By the time a woman reaches her late thirties, her chances of a natural conception drop dramatically, and her chance for miscarriage rises significantly.

-Egg recipient patients at Carolina Conceptions can select a donor from our private egg donor database via a unique password after their cycle deposit has been paid.
+Egg recipient patients at Carolina Conceptions can select a donor from our private egg donor database.
 This gives the recipient the opportunity to view photos of potential donors, review their medical history, as well as read a little bit about how the donor views herself.
 Recipient patients have the luxury of selecting the donor they feel is the best match.

 FAQs for Donor Egg Recipients

 What Labs & Tests Are Required For the Intended Mother?